Isometric core exercises focus on your abdominal muscles as you hold a position and squeeze your core muscle group.

 The L-Sit can be done in a chair, using a handhold or dip bars on an ab-raise machine.

-You are working your core muscles with all three ab groups, hip flexors, and hamstrings.
+During this movement, you're working your core muscles with all three ab groups, hip flexors, and hamstrings involved.
 It also incorporates your triceps and shoulders.

 See Related - Best Dip Bar Exercises